MicrosoftDocs/playfab-docs/playfab-docs/personas/LiveOps/liveops-techniques.md

 “Events should be enjoyable for everyone.
 Some games clearly cater their events to their whales, but then the barriers of entry become too high for regular players.
 The games that do it best have a big event and a smaller event in between.
 The top players, which usually are the whales, consume the content much faster so they get bored.
 The events are what keeps them excited.

 You need to have events frequently enough so that you can change the menu every now and then.
 You will never have one event that your entire audience loves.
 So, if a portion of your audience is disappointed with an event today, it’s ok if in 2 weeks there is another one that they’ll like.
 They shouldn’t have to wait 6 weeks because they might have left by then.
 Everyone should get something they like within a month.
 Keeping the rhythm helps you to fail fast and fail without too much consequence.
 If you make a mistake it’s alright, because there is another chance in 2 weeks.”
---Pascal Clarysse, CMO, Eden Games
+-- Pascal Clarysse, CMO, Eden Games

 ### Live events best practices